In-Hand Manipulation of Unknown Objects with Tactile Sensing for Insertion: APPROACH

 We approximate the shape of the object by using the joint position data to estimate the transformation between the depth maps.
 Because the object occasionally slips on the roller surface, these estimates are noisy.
 We use ICP between local pairs of depth maps to reduce this noise and improve the fidelity of the reconstruction.
-Fig.~\ref{fig:hardware_icp} shows the benefits of using ICP to reconstruct small features on a real object.

 Additionally, once the object has rotated at least 180 degrees, the rollers encounter regions of the object that have already been scanned by the other roller, as shown in Fig.~\ref{fig:GO}.
 When we detect this loop closure, we use graph optimization \cite{choi2015robust} to align the two sets of point clouds.